Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Architectural approaches for multimodal and extended-mode distributions

+Exploitation of this abstract idea in modeling requires a priori knowledge of the target mode structure.
+This is not available in the general case.
+However, when the mode structure arises from spontaneous breaking of a known global symmetry, the mode topology can be determined, for example using a mean-field analysis.
+Application of this idea then requires only devising an easy-to-sample distribution with the same topology for use as the prior.
+We present example applications of this idea in Secs.~\ref{sec:real-topo-matching} and \ref{sec:cx-topo-matching} to both the discrete- and continuous-symmetry cases.

-\section{Mixture models}
+\subsection{Mixture models}

-One approach to modeling multimodal targets is to build mixture models using other (potentially mode-collapsed) flow models as components.
-Generically, additive mixture models are defined by a sampling procedure which yields a sample drawn from one randomly selected component model, with different probabilities of selecting each component which may be sample-dependent.
+One approach to modeling multimodal/extended-mode targets is to build mixture models using other (potentially mode-collapsed) flow models as components.
+Generically, (additive) mixture models are defined by a sampling procedure which yields a sample drawn from one randomly selected component model, with different probabilities of selecting each component which may be sample-dependent.
 The density of the mixture is a weighted average over the densities of the component models, where the mixture weights of each component are implicitly defined by the sampling procedure.

-We first discuss how mixtures can be built out of multiple mode-collapsed flow models with sample-independent mixture weights to obtain coverage over all modes, which requires only that a flow model can be trained to sample each mode.
-As discussed in the previous section, sometimes sufficient knowledge of the theory is available to implement mode-hopping transformations.
-Explicitly incorporating this knowledge, we present two ``single-model mixture'' extensions of this standard construction where the component models only differ by composition with different mode-hopping transformations, including one which uses sample-dependent mixture weights to set the relative mode weights adaptively.

-\subsection{Mixtures of multiple models}
+\subsubsection{Mixtures of multiple models}

-Suppose that we have a set of samplers for several different distributions $\{\tilde{p}_a\}_{a \in \{ 1 \ldots M \}}$; we may use these to construct and sample from an additive mixture model.
+Suppose that we have a set of samplers for several different distributions $\{\tilde{p}_a\}_{a \in \{ 1 \ldots M \}}$; we may use these to construct and sample from a mixture model.
 To sample from the mixture, we choose one of the models from the set at random according to a corresponding set of probabilities $\rho_a$ normalized as $\sum_a \rho_a = 1$ and use it to generate a sample $\phi$.
-The probability of drawing $\phi$ from the mixture is given by
+The density of $\phi$ under the mixture is then

 Given a sample $\phi$, computing the density $\tilde{p}_{\text{mix}}(\phi)$ requires evaluating the density of $\phi$ under all $M$ components.
-For flow models, this is as expensive as generating a sample, resulting in an $M$-fold increase in cost relative to sampling from just one model.
+For flow models, this is of comparable expense per component to generating a sample, resulting in an $M$-fold increase in cost relative to sampling from just one component.
 Samples drawn from a mixture of models may be reweighted or used for independence Metropolis proposals just as with samples drawn from a single flow model.
+The mixture weights $\rho_a$ are free parameters that can be chosen to optimize statistical efficiency.